thefirstcircle/factorynull/_posts/2022-01-11-cobbler-for-bare-metal-provisioning.md

 ```

 This doesn’t make the error message go away because it doesn’t copy over yaboot to /var/lib/cobbler/loaders.
 But it does enable EFI booting.

+These are the fundamentals of setting up Cobbler in an example context.